joelpurra/talkie/DEVELOP.md

 # Start a new feature.
 Us a descriptive "<feature-name>", such as "automatic-language-detection".
 git flow feature start <feature-name>

-# Watch the source files for changes.
-You can also run each command separately; see package.json.
-npm run --silent watch

 # Code your feature and add the files.
 # Manually reload and test the code in the browser.